joeyacosta/tindog/README.md

 # tindog
-Tindog is a single-page website for a mock mobile application.
+TinDog is a single-page website for a mock mobile application built with Bootstrap.